 About Good Samaritan Hospital Good Samaritan Hospital

 is a 474 bed acute care hospital in the heart of Silicon Valley, with two locations, the main campus in San Jose, California and the Mission Oaks campus in Los Gatos, California.
 Recognized nationally for quality and safety, it has an 'A' from The Leapfrog Group and has been voted a "Family Favorite" hospital for more than ten years.
 It is one of only ten hospitals nationwide to be awarded the Outstanding Achievement Award from the American College of Surgeons Commission on Cancer four consecutive times.
 Good Samaritan is a leader in neurosciences, high-risk obstetrics, advanced cardiology and innovative surgery techniques, and is a Joint Commission-certified Comprehensive Stroke Center and an accredited Chest Pain Center.
-Schedule: 0.001, Per Diem Shift: Variable, as needed.
-Internal Posting Period: February 9, 2017 - February 15, 2017 POSITION SUMMARY:
+The Vascular/EEG Support teams are dedicated, healthcare providers with excellent services for patients at Good Samaritan Hospital.
+Interested in joining this team?
+Apply online now.
+Schedule/Shift: 0.001, PRN - Per Diem, Variable Shift (As Needed)

 - Ability to understand and follow verbal and written instructions.
 Must effectively read, write and verbally communicate in the English language.

 - Advance knowledge and understanding of standard and complex EEG procedures.